 Quit Your Job?
 Tell Us Your Story

-Kathryn Du for NPR
+Katherine Du for NPR

 What's the best way you've ever quit a job?
 Did you write a nice, polite letter to your manager?
 Or throw your computer out the window and yell, "I quit!"